-The Board is currently comprised of five (5) directors, three (3) of whom are "independent" within the meaning of National Instrument 52-110, Audit Committees ("NI 52-110").
+The Board is currently comprised of four (4) directors, three (3) of whom are "independent" within the meaning of National Instrument 52-110, Audit Committees ("NI 52-110").
 Directors are considered to be independent if they have no direct or indirect material relationship with the Corporation.
 A "material relationship" is a relationship which could, in the view of the corporation's board of directors, be reasonably expected to interfere with the exercise of the directors' independent judgment.
 In addition, certain individuals, by definition, are deemed to have a "material relationship" with the Corporation and therefore are deemed not to be independent.

 John P. Byrne, Charles G. Pitcher and William (Bill) Ritchie are considered independent of the Corporation.
 John P.A.
-Budreski is not considered independent as he is the President and CEO of the Corporation.
-Peter C. Akerley is not considered independent as he is the President and CEO of Erdene, a company that provides services to the Corporation pursuant to the Services Agreement.
-See "Executive Compensation - Employment, Consulting and Management Agreements"
+Budreski is not considered independent as he was an executive officer of the Corporation within the last three years.